goldbergyoni/nodebestpractices/sections/errorhandling/centralizedhandling.md

 ### One Paragraph Explainer

-Without one dedicated object for error handling, greater are the chances for incosistent errors handling: Errors that are thrown within web requests might get handled diffrently from those are raised during the startup phase and those which are raised by scheduled jobs.
-This might lead to some type of errors being handled impoperly.
-This single error handler object is responsible for making the error visible, for example by writing to a well-formatted logger, firing metrics using some monitoring product (like [Prometheus](https://prometheus.io/), [CloudWatch](https://aws.amazon.com/cloudwatch/), [DataDog](https://www.datadoghq.com/), and [Sentry](https://sentry.io/)) and to decide whether the process should crash.
+Without one dedicated object for error handling, greater are the chances for inconsistent errors handling: Errors thrown within web requests might get handled differently from those raised during the startup phase and those raised by scheduled jobs.
+This might lead to some types of errors that are being mismanaged.
+This single error handler object is responsible for making the error visible, for example, by writing to a well-formatted logger, firing metrics using some monitoring product (like [Prometheus](https://prometheus.io/), [CloudWatch](https://aws.amazon.com/cloudwatch/), [DataDog](https://www.datadoghq.com/), and [Sentry](https://sentry.io/)) and to decide whether the process should crash.
 Most web frameworks provide an error catching middleware mechanism - A typical mistake is to place the error handling code within this middleware.
-By doing so, you won't be able to reuse the same handler for errors that are caught in different scenarios like scheudled jobs, message queue subscriber, and uncaught exceptions.
-Consequently, the error middleware should be used only to catch erros and forward to the handler.
+By doing so, you won't be able to reuse the same handler for errors that are caught in different scenarios like scheduled jobs, message queue subscribers, and uncaught exceptions.
+Consequently, the error middleware should only catch errors and forward them to the handler.
 A typical error handling flow might be: Some module throws an error -> API router catches the error -> it propagates the error to the middleware (e.g. or to other mechanism for catching request-level error) who is responsible for catching errors -> a centralized error handler is called.

 ### Code Example – a typical error flow